-Trans Action – ART LIVES HERE.
-OR NOT!
+Trans Action – ART LIVES HERE OR NOT!

-John2014 – Creative Placemaking Initiative Takes Site-Specific Dance into Hyattsville, MD
+(2014) September 20 8:30 pm “Creative Placemaking Initiative Takes Site-Specific Dance into Hyattsville, Maryland.”

-Mount Rainier, MD: On September 20th at 8:30 pm Maida Withers Dance Construction Company will be joined by electronic musician/composer Steve Hilmy and Enoch Chan, lighting designer with Deviated Theatre. , in the new location for Gateway Arts District arts organization, Art Works Now, at the old Marche Florists building, 4800 Rhode Island Ave in Hyattsville, MD.
-Withers, a pioneer and innovator of site-specific work in the world of dance, proposed a concept to the Art Lives Here partners in January 2014 that engages audiences with the question, “does art live here?” and “what does it mean if art lives here?”
-The piece, entitled “Trans Action” allows the audience to decide if “art,” female dancer Giselle Ruzany, survives the onslaught of seven dancers in business suits attempting to dominate and suppress her.
-Withers asks, “audiences and artists to get down and get dirty and help make art happen…a plan to keep art alive!”
+Withers, a pioneer and innovator of site-specific work in the world of dance, proposed a concept to Art Lives Here partners in January 2014 that engages audiences with the question “does art live here?” and “what does it mean if art lives here?”
+The performance, Trans Action, allows the audience to decide if, or how, the female solo dancer, Giselle Ruzany, survives the onslaught of seven dancers in business suits attempting to dominate and suppress her passion and love of dance.
+Withers suggests perhaps “audiences and artists need to get down and get dirty to help make art happen…a plan to keep art alive in Hyattsville!”
 “The intimacy of participation by the audience in a site location seems to forever change the artist and the audience view of the space and feeling about art, dance in this case.
 It can be liberating for all when dance happens in places other than the formal stage.”
 (Maida Withers)

 What the press is saying